St. Martin's Day: In art

 Pieter Bruegel the Elder's physically largest painting is The Wine of Saint Martin's Day, which depicts the saint giving charity.

 There is a closely similar painting by Peeter Baltens, which can be seen here.

+Simone Martini (XIV century) represented Saint Martin's life in several frescoes in a chapel of the Basilica of Saint Francis of Assisi in Assisi.